mpkin/PhD-tutorials/HPC/globus.md

 **NOTE**: virtual environments are not easily movable due to how they set up their paths.
 This means that you should be sure of where you want to setup your virtual environment before you do it

-1. Log on to Globus:
+1. Log on to Globus and follow the instructions to authenticate the session:
     ```
     > globus login --no-local-server
     ```
-    Follow the instructions to authenticate the session

 2. Search for globus endpoints:
     ```